KrisefoKwaku/QICWeb/README.md

 # QICWeb
-Building a website for QIC Ghana
+Building a pseudo website for QIC Ghana